PauSala/bash_spinner/README.md

 ./spinner.sh [ -p title_color ] [ -s spinner_color ] [ -t tick_color ] [ -r quoted_spinner_string ] PID [ action_title ]

 It takes a process PID and optional title and shows the title with a litle animation while process is running.
 When process stops a green tick apears near the title.
-Can take 4 optional parameters to configure the title_color, the spinner_color, the tick_color and a quoted string representing spinner steps, some cool ones are:
+Can take 4 optional parameters to configure the title_color, the spinner_color, the tick_color and a quoted string representing spinner steps.
+### Some cool spinners:
 -  "▵▹▿◃"
 -  "△▷▽◁"
 -  "·:⁖⁘⁙⁘⁖:"